Do Puppies Lose Teeth?

 If crating your dog is something you plan to do anyway, then crate training your puppy from an early age ensures that they see the crate as a safe haven.
 Putting your puppy in the crate with a choice of chew toys when they cannot be closely supervised keeps them and your household safe.

 A puppy playpen is a valuable part of your toolkit when you have a puppy in the house.
 Just as with a crate, you can place your puppy in there to play, sleep and chill when you cannot close supervise them.
 A supply of chew toys to keep them occupied and fulfil the chewing need should keep them happy whilst you get on with other jobs.

 If you don’t want to crate or confine your puppy, then looking after them at this stage is a full time occupation.
 If a puppy looks like they are going to chew the corner of a sofa or something, encourage them to chew a chew toy by making a game with it.
 Terriers, in particular, will enjoy a game of tug.

 Just like with human babies, it is possible to buy special dog chews that are filled with water that you freeze to give added soothing to teething puppies.
 You can also freeze rubber rings to make them cold and soothing.

-If you enjoyed this article you might also like to read about Why is my puppy not eating?
+If you enjoyed this article on ‘Do Puppies Lose Teeth?’ you might also like to read about Why is my puppy not eating?